can learn new tricks .... and remember a few old ones as well!

-“rolling over for more”, the older and generally bigger dog - could cause serious injury to the puppy.
+Be aware also that by simply “rolling over for more”, the older bigger dog can seriously injure the puppy.

-- Allow the older dog into the room and make a fuss of it - bearing in mind that you have a young puppy on your lap!
+Allow the older dog into the room and make a fuss of it, always bearing in mind that you have a young puppy on your lap!

-- On the second or third meeting, if all seems safe, allow the puppy onto the floor, and watch carefully - 3 to 4 minutes maximum - then remove the puppy,
+On the second or third meeting, if all seems safe, allow the puppy onto the floor, and watch carefully - 3 to 4 minutes maximum.

-and then return to make a fuss of, and reassure the older dog - very important.
+Then remove the puppy, and then return to make a fuss of the older dog - very important.

 No - it won’t eat the puppy - it’ll just feel rather more secure and comfortable!